 We are all different, so the question in this situation could have been, “I have had bad experiences, why will working with you be different?”
 And, “Why do I need you?

-Every Investment Advisor has a unique style, and although many seem to resemble each other, very few are similar within a narrow range.
+Every Investment Advisor has a unique style, and although many seem to resemble each other, very few are similar.
 If only 5% of advisors overlap in approach, and only 5% of clients want that approach, statistically you will find the perfect match by chance not research.

 I will give you an example of a very unhappy client.
 There are thousands of variations on this theme, and remember our assumption that both the client and the advisor have the best of intentions.